 We will explore its unique Durbar Squares.
 In every corner & alley of Patan you can see Thangka painters, filling color to ancient Gods and Goddess on canvases, fine metal shops that offer Buddha's exotic, handmade brass sculpture at very reasonable prices.
 You can taste local cuisine as well in Patan's alleys

-After breakfast drive to Sotikhola.
+Manaslu Circuit Trek starts by having breakfast and driving to Sotikhola.
 During the drive, you can enjoy views of the Nepalese countryside along with the mountain scenery.
 We will be driving on a paved road from Kathmandu to Dhading Besi, district headquarters of Dhading (1050m)but the drive from Dhading Besi to Arughat will be on a rough road.
 Upon reaching Arughat, a major town in the region we drive further towards Sotikhola.
 Overnight in Soti Khola

-Today we start your Nepal adventure trek to Machha Khola.
+Today we start your Trek to Manaslu by trekking to Machha Khola.
 Trekking through beautiful Sal forests we hike on a ridge above huge rapids of the Budhi Gandaki River.
 After Khursane the trail is a bit rocky with ups and downs with beautiful waterfalls along the way.

 We then make our way through terraced rice fields on the way to the Gurung village of Labubesi.
 After climbing a rocky outcrop the valley opens up as the Budhi Gandaki meanders on a wide path.
 We head down to the sandy river bed covered with rounded stones and then climb over to a side ridge.
 Again we descend to the river and cross a suspension bridge to reach Machha Khola Village.
 Overnight in Machha Khola